ToracX/homebridge-dreamscreen/README.md

 A lightweight HomeBridge plugin to control any DreamScreen product including sidekicks.
 Using a fast and responsive node engine that I have customized to also retrieve state.

 ## Installation:
-Easiest way to install is using homebridge-config-ui.
+Easiest way to install is using homebridge-config-ui (https://github.com/oznu/homebridge-config-ui-x).
 Search for the plugin, click install and follow the steps on your screen.
 Or install using npm ```npm install -g homebridge-dreamscreen``` and update your config.json.

 ## Config Example only needed when not using homebridge-config-ui